astrowonk/gpxrun/README.md

 In practice with `gpxrun`, an uncalibrated Watch will have the largest discrepencies with the GPS-based pace/speed/distance, but this gap will close if/as it is calibrated.
 So far, in about a week of calibration, the pace gap has dropped from over a minute to more like 20-30 seconds.

 How accurate is the pedometer can be when fully calibrated, I do not know yet.
 I will eventually update this readme comparing pace/distance data from `gpxrun` with what the pedometer-based distance iOS reports.

+Another question, how accurate is GPS based pace/distance?
+The Watch reports GPS accuracy and it's +/- a meter or two.
+Presumably over a long run it's still accurate though.